sajanthomas01/sajanthomas01/README.md

 - 🎁 JS Guy
 - 👨‍💻 React, React Native, Alexa Skill Development, Node JS, MongoDB, Python (Bit of 🐈)
 - 🥅 2020 Goals: Learn more, Contribute more to Open Source projects
-- ⚡ Aim: Make somthing which work's for me even when i'm not working :bowtie:
+- ⚡ Aim: Make something which work's for me even when i'm not working :bowtie:

 ### Connect with me: